atbcb/usab-uswds/_pages/about/budget-performance/par.md

 TABLE 42
 {: par-money :}

 #### NOTE 5.
-OTHER ASSETS

-Other assets account balances as of September 30, 2021 and 2020, were as follows:

-TABLE 50
-{: par-money :}

-Access Board posts NBC Administrative Office procurement orders as prepayments.

-#### NOTE 6.
 LIABILITIES NOT COVERED BY BUDGETARY RESOURCES

-The liabilities for Access Board as of September 30, 2021 and 2020, include liabilities not covered by budgetary resources.&nbsp;
+The liabilities for Access Board as of September 30, 2022 and 2021, include liabilities not covered by budgetary resources.&nbsp;
 Congressional action is needed before budgetary resources can be provided.&nbsp;
 Although future appropriations to fund these liabilities are likely and anticipated, it is not certain that appropriations will be enacted to fund these liabilities.

+The deferrred lease liability amount rpresents the difference at year end between the sum of monthly cas disbursments paind to date for base rent and the sum of the average monthly rent calculated based on the term of the lease.&nbsp;
+This was due to a new lease agreement entered into that had rent abatement provisions.

 TABLE 60
 {: par-money :}